swiftlang/swift-testing/Documentation/StyleGuide.md

 - Optionally, include an overview to the collection.
 - Organize the symbols under topic group headings.
 Begin a topic group heading with a gerund.
+- Ensure that your filename adheres to the guidance in the [Filenames](#filenames) section, below.

+#### Filenames

+Filenames for articles and API collections should conform to the following:
+- Make filenames unique.
+- Construct the filename using the title of the page, except in lowercase characters.
+- Ignore punctuation like commas and apostrophies.
-- The filename for your API collection should match the title of the collection page, except in lowercase characters, ignoring punctuation, and replacing spaces with hyphens (kebab-case).
-For example, if the title of the collection page is _Event tags_, the filename would be `event-tags.md`.
+- Replace spaces with hyphens (kebab-case).

+For example, if the title of your article is _Adding tags to tests_, the filename would be `adding-tags-to-tests.md`, or if the title of the collection page is _Event tags_, the filename would be `event-tags.md`.

 #### Technical details